HSLdevcom/jore4-map-matching/README.md

 ## Overview

 Provides a microservice and REST API for matching a shortest path through JORE4 infrastructure network against a given sequence of coordinates.
 Directionality of road links is taken account.

-Vehicle type specific turn restrictions are not yet implemented.
+Vehicle mode specific link selection is not yet implemented even though the support for it exists already in the data model.
+Vehicle type specific turn restrictions are not yet implemented either.

-Initially, the map matching and navigation services are based on Digiroad infrastructure network but later on the infrastructure network will be supplemented with other sources as well.
+Initially, the map matching and navigation services are based on Digiroad infrastructure network but later on the infrastructure network will be supplemented with other infrastructure sources as well.

-The microservice consists of (1) Spring Boot application written in [Kotlin](https://kotlinlang.org/) and (2) an internal PostgreSQL database enabled with [PostGIS](https://postgis.net/) and [pgRouting](https://pgrouting.org/) extensions.
+The microservice consists of:
+1. Spring Boot application written in [Kotlin](https://kotlinlang.org/)
+2. PostgreSQL database enabled with [PostGIS](https://postgis.net/) and [pgRouting](https://pgrouting.org/) extensions

 ## Running app in production setup